 s the weather grows warmer, some of the fondest memories are made during the summer.
 Whether it’s the feeling of your toes in the sand, the satisfaction of picking exquisitely ripe blackberries or taking a dip in the local swimming hole, there always seems to be excitement in the air.

 Those days of sunshine past can also inspire equally delicious food.
-On August 19-20, the first annual Pacific Wine and Food Classic will be hosted by Food Network Star Simon Majumdar at Newport Dunes Waterfront Resort.
+On August 18-19, the second annual Pacific Wine and Food Classic will be held at Newport Dunes Waterfront Resort.
 The event hopes to capture the essence of summertime, with help from a collection of the region’s best chefs.
 Foodies will rejoice at this all-inclusive, world-class event, where wine, beer and artisanal cocktails will accompany more than 100 dishes, as well as live music and culinary entertainment.

 To get a taste of what’s to come, Sauté Magazine asked several of the chefs about their plans for the festivities and what they will be bringing to the table.